 This online exhibition will start from 10am, Friday, April 10, 2020 (JST)

 Information of the artworks:

-Detailed information of the artworks can be found here or in the album on our Facebook.
+Detailed information of more artworks can be found here.

-A part of the proceeds will be donated for COVID-19 pandemic response.
+A part of the proceeds will be donated for Médecins Sans Frontières for response to novel coronavirus.